googleinterns/deep-stabilization/README.md

 bash run.sh # generate optical flow file for dataset
 ```

-## Run Inference
+## Running Inference
 ```
 python inference.py
 python metrics.py
 ```
-The loss and metric information will print in the terminal.
+The loss and metric information will be printed in the terminal.
 The metric numbers can be slightly different due to difference on opencv/pytorch versions.

-The result is under *dvs/test/iccv_6*.
+The result is under *dvs/test/stabilzation*.
 In *s_114_outdoor_running_trail_daytime.jpg*, the blue curve is the output of our models, and the green curve is the input.
 *s_114_outdoor_running_trail_daytime_stab.mp4* is uncropped stabilized video.
 *s_114_outdoor_running_trail_daytime_stab_crop.mp4* is cropped stabilized video.
 Note, the cropped video is generated after running the metrics code.